Fellow Since 1989

 Assessoria para Assuntos da Comunidade Negra

-This profile was prepared when Diva Moreira was elected to the Ashoka Fellowship in 1989.
+This description of Diva Moreira's work was prepared when Diva Moreira was elected to the Ashoka Fellowship in 1989.

 Diva Moreira, a 43-year-old researcher and writer on black themes, has built a grassroots organization that is helping Afro-Brazilians in Brazil's third city and increasingly nationally recognize and know their heritage.